Change an auth helper signature without breaking callers, tests, or prior project decisions.

 Auto-imports memories from CLAUDE.md, .cursorrules, AGENTS.md, CONTRIBUTING.md, and ADRs on init.
 Your existing project knowledge becomes semantically searchable instantly.

 Every memory has valid_from_sha and valid_until_sha.
-Memories are never deleted, only superseded — so you can query "what we believed at commit X".
-Zep does this for conversations; sverklo is the only one doing it for code.
+Memories are never deleted, only superseded — so you can query "what we believed at commit X" and see when code drift made that advice stale.

 staleness detection